Daily readings

 Thursday, March 12, 2026

 Thursday of the 3rd week of Lent.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationThursday of the 3rd week of Lent